Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 Building Long-Term ADHD Coping Skills

 Over time, individuals with ADHD can develop skills that help them manage challenges more effectively.
+Long-term coping skills are not built overnight.
+They usually develop through practice, adjustment, and support.

 Helpful long-term coping strategies include: